Biometrics Institute Congress and side events

 Themes for this year’s Congress “History of the Future of Biometrics” are:

-• Where it all started: Biometrics in policing, law enforcement and forensics
+- Where it all started: Biometrics in policing, law enforcement and forensics

-• National security, border management, people movements and seamless travel
+- National security, border management, people movements and seamless travel

-• Mobile and digital transformation and digital identity for service delivery and inclusion
+- Mobile and digital transformation and digital identity for service delivery and inclusion

-• Age assurance to protect vulnerable
+- Age assurance to protect the vulnerable

-• Standards, testing and vulnerability assessments – an arm’s race
+- Standards, testing and vulnerability assessments – an arms race

-• Governance and oversight or Privacy policy, data protection, civil liberties and human rights then, now and in the future
+- Privacy policy, data protection, civil liberties and human rights then, now and in the future

-• Innovation and research as a key enabler to move into the future
+- Innovation and research as a key enabler to move into the future

-• Nominate your most important biometric related event/ development (e.g. linked to a news article or research paper)
+- Nominate your most important biometric related event/ development (e.g. linked to a news article or research paper)

 For queries about speaking opportunities for Congress 2026 please email Isabelle.